We all have GAPs between where we are now and where we dream of being. You can think of that GAP as:

 - Control your workspace.
 Make your new habits easier by enlisting the power of your surroundings.
 If you’d benefit from proximity to another team, ask to move offices.
 If you thrive on physical reminders, put up some pictures or a vision board.

 Though we all have GAPs between our present and desired realities, we can achieve our goals and dreams.
-And if you want some help, feel free to schedule a FREE consultation with Coach Weaver.
+And if you want some help, feel free to schedule a FREE consultation with our Business Coaches.